Updated: Dec 6, 2022

-In certain situations, the driver is not the sole cause of a pedestrian vehicle accident.
-A pedestrian accident can also be caused by the position of the crosswalk and the road design.
+In certain situations, the driver is not the sole cause of a pedestrian-vehicle accident.
+The position of the crosswalk and the road design can also cause a pedestrian accident.
 Pedestrian protection must be considered by those who plan and maintain public crosswalks.
 If they fail to do so and the crosswalk becomes dangerous, those responsible will be held liable.

 Engineering companies and state authorities may become potential defendants in crosswalk position negligence cases.
 A California Personal Injury Attorney might be able to tell you the complicated details of your case.